Stochastic Shortest Path: Minimax, Parameter-Free and Towards Horizon-Free Regret

-The main algorithmic component lies in computing the $Q$-values (w.r.t.\,which the policy is greedy) whenever each doubling condition is met.
-To this purpose, we introduce a procedure called \VISGO, for \texttt{Value Iteration with Slight Goal Optimism}.
-Starting with optimistic values $V^{(0)} = 0$, \VISGO iteratively computes $V^{(i+1)} = \wtcalL V^{(i)}$ for a carefully defined operator $\wtcalL$.
-It terminates when a stopping condition is met, specifically once $\norm{V^{(i+1)} - V^{(i)}}_{\infty} \leq \epsVI$ for a precision level $\epsVI > 0$ (that will be specified later), and it outputs the corresponding values $V^{(i+1)}$ (and $Q$-values $Q^{(i+1)}$).

-We begin by explaining how we design $\wtcalL$ and we then provide some intuition.
-Let $\wh P$, $\wh c$ be the current empirical transition probabilities and costs, and let $n(s,a)$ be the current number of visits to state-action pair $(s,a)$ (and $n^+(s,a) = \max\{n(s,a), 1\}$).
-We first define transition probabilities $\wt P$ that are slightly skewed towards the goal w.r.t.\,$\wh P$, as follows
+The main algorithmic component lies in how to compute the $Q$-values (w.r.t.\,which the policy is greedy) when a doubling condition is met.
+To this purpose, we introduce a procedure called~\VISGO, for \texttt{Value Iteration with Slight Goal Optimism}.
+Starting with optimistic values $V^{(0)} = 0$, it iteratively computes $V^{(i+1)} = \wtcalLs V^{(i)}$ for a carefully defined operator $\wtcalLs$.
+It ends when a stopping condition is met, specifically once $\norm{V^{(i+1)} - V^{(i)}}_{\infty} \leq \epsVI$ for a precision level $\epsVI > 0$ (specified later), and it outputs the values $V^{(i+1)}$ (and $Q$-values $Q^{(i+1)}$).
+We now explain how we design $\wtcalLs$ and then provide some intuition.
+Let $\whP$ and $\wh c$ be the current empirical transition probabilities and costs, and let $n(s,a)$ be the current number of visits to state-action pair $(s,a)$ (and $n^+(s,a) = \max\{n(s,a), 1\}$).
+We first define transition probabilities $\wtP$ that are slightly skewed towards the goal w.r.t.\,$\whP$, as follows